What is I-ching (Book of Changes)?

 Each name points to a specific life situation, human attitude or object.

-Each hexagram is assigned a so-called Judgment in the form of a short statement sometime followed by an advice.
+Each hexagram is assigned a so-called Judgment in the form of a short statement sometime followed by an advice regarding the issue of a future intended action.
+For example one wishes to marry or move to another place, start something new or cure a disease and so forth.

-The statement refers to the future and is related to the consulter question.
-The advice instruct the consulter on how to act in order to avoid a danger or attain his/her goal.
+The statement refers to the outcome of the question and may instruct one on how to act in order to avoid a danger or attain his goal.

 Methods of divination